colbyj/bride-of-frankensystem/docs/reference/cli.rst

     python -m BOFS run config.toml
     python -m BOFS run config.toml -d

-This is particularly useful in environments where the ``BOFS`` command is not in your PATH.
+This is particularly useful when your terminal does not recognize the ``BOFS`` command.

 Integration with Development Workflow
 --------------------------------------